XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 Used to continue querying where we left off when paginating.
 Omitted if there are no more entries after this result.

 #### 1.5.0.3 `cft_holders`
-For a given CFTokenIssuance ID and ledger sequence, `cft_holders` will return all holders of that CFT and their balance.
+For a given CFTokenIssuanceID and ledger sequence, `cft_holders` will return all holders of that CFT and their balance.
 This API is likely return very large data sets, so users should expect to implement paging via the `marker` field.

 ##### 1.5.0.3.1 Request fields